 - Selective hiring practices

 - Comprehensive safety training for all staff and volunteers

-- Parent and Member Orientation, including explanation of BGCS Member Behavioral Guidelines, Covid-19 Operational Procedures, and Parent Handbook.
+- Parent and Member Orientation, including explanation of BGCS Member Behavioral Guidelines and Parent Handbook.

 Safety Policies: BGCS has comprehensive safety policies in place that protect youth including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.